bbopt/nomad/interfaces/PyNomad/readme.txt

 Import PyNomad as a module and run PyNomad.info() to obtain the interface usage.
 To obtain help on a Nomad parameter, run PyNomad.help("keyword").
+To list all attributes and functions, execute dir(PyNomad).

 NOMAD parameters are provided in a list of strings using the same syntax as used in the NOMAD parameter files.
 Several tests and examples are